kunduso/MigrateToAzureRepos/README.md

 <br />Delete local folder
 <br />Delete AzureDevps PAT from environment
 ## Error
-If you get an error like the one below, the powershell module is not installed.
+If you get an error like the one below, most probably the powershell module `Atlassian.Bitbucket` was not installed.
+Install that following the steps mentioned above.
 ```diff
 -import-module : The specified module 'Atlassian.Bitbucket' was not loaded because no valid module file was found in any module directory.
 -At C:\ed\MigrateToAzureRepos\MigrateToAzureRepos.ps1:14 char:1